 - Strenuous Exercise

-Working out gets your blood pumping, heart racing and increases your core temperature.
+Working out gets your blood pumping and heart racing and increases your core temperature.
 There is no exact science to post-exercise insomnia, but working out stimulates your body into an excited state that may take a while to level back down to its normal conditions.

-When it’s time for bed, your body’s core temperature naturally cools in preparation for sleep and your heart rate slows down.
-If you workout shortly before attempting slumber and your core temperature is still elevated, it may take longer than you’d like for your body to relax into a calm, cool state that’s ready for sleep.
+When it’s time for bed, your body’s core temperature naturally cools in preparation for sleep, and your heart rate slows down.
+If you work out shortly before attempting slumber and your core temperature is still elevated, it may take longer than you’d like for your body to relax into a calm, cool state, ready for sleep.

-On top of that, if your workout is particularly difficult or exhausting one day, your cortisol (aka stress) levels may increase and make sleep difficult shortly thereafter completion of your workout.
+On top of that, if your workout is particularly difficult or exhausting one day, your cortisol (aka stress) levels may increase and make sleep difficult shortly after completing your workout.